yn-coder/yn-coder.github.io/README.md

 ## BestStack

 [BestStack](http://www.beststack.org).
 This site is intended to be a good place to choose right technology stack, language, library or framework, best suited for your need.
 Comparison is based on Goals classification.
-All data is comunity driven (and You!).
+All data is comunity driven.

 Used stack